-"The sun-dried tomatoes and pesto create a flavorful profile while providing healthy fats and nutrients from plant foods," says Vavrek.
+"The sun-dried tomatoes and pesto create a flavorful profile while providing healthy fats and nutrients from plant foods," Vavrek says.

 Vavrek says the recipe is great for heart healthy fats and is also low in saturated fat and cholesterol.
 However, she cautions that it is also higher in calories.

-She explains an easy substitution to improve the healthiness of this recipe is to drastically reduce the amount of pesto by at least half.
+She explains an easy substitution to improve the healthfulness of this recipe is to drastically reduce the amount of pesto by at least half.

 - One cup of pesto can provide over 1200 calories and 120 grams total fat.
 By providing 1 to 2 tbsp of pesto per mushroom vs 1/4 cup per mushroom, the calories and total fat would be drastically reduced.

-Additionally, this meal could be easily converted to a vegan meal by eliminating the cheeses or replacing with a plant based/vegan cheese for anyone following a vegan meal plan.
-For anyone with celiac, removing the bread crumbs could make this a gluten free meal.
+Additionally, this meal could be easily converted to a vegan meal by eliminating the cheeses or replacing with a plant-based/vegan cheese for anyone following a vegan meal plan.
+For anyone with celiac disease, removing the bread crumbs could make this a gluten-free meal.

 Mushrooms are a still healthy option

-Mushrooms are packed with nutrients including a variety of vitamins and minerals depending on the mushroom type including selenium and Vitamin D. Mushrooms also contain antioxidants that are proven to reduce free radical production that can lead to certain cancers.
-Vavrek says some positive studies involving the phytonutrients in mushrooms and a decrease in breast cancer.
+Mushrooms are packed with nutrients, including a variety of vitamins and minerals depending on the mushroom type, including selenium and vitamin D. Mushrooms also contain antioxidants that are proven to reduce free radical production that can lead to certain cancers.
+Vavrek says some positive studies involve the phytonutrients in mushrooms and a decrease in breast cancer.
 Mushrooms are naturally very low in calories and sodium and can provide a decent amount of fiber.
 Mushrooms also provide a small amount of protein per serving and are often used as a meat substitute in some recipes.